meisl/logicly/1_1_Solution_1.md

      10 |    |    |    |    |           10 |    |    | ##   ## |           10 | ##   ## |    |    |
         +----+----+----+----+              +----+----+----+----+              +----+----+----+----+
 ```
-NAND inverts the result of AND, which corresponds to the *union of group inverses*.
+NAND inverts the result of AND; the outer inversion can be "pushed inside": *union of group inverses*.
 ```
       \ D[1:0]                           \ D[1:0]                           \ D[1:0]
 D[3:2] \  00   01   11   10        D[3:2] \  00   01   11   10         D[3:2] \  00   01   11   10